 To get the best out of your tires keep them fully inflated and never go faster than that recommended speed of 65 mph, your chances of blowouts are greatly reduced.

-Yourself and others, will be safer on your way to your next great adventure.
+You and others will be safer on your way to your next great adventure.

 What is the difference between RV ST vs LT Tires (trailer tires vs light truck tires)